davethegut/Work/guides/Windows_Sidecar_setup.md

 ##### Now that sidecar is succesfully installed on our machine, let's switch back to Graylog and configure our windows sidecar configuration.

 ## Creating API-Token
-- Go into systems/sidecars, and click on "Create or reuse a token for the graylog-sidecar user"
+- Go into systems/sidecars, and click on "Create or reuse a token for the Graylog-sidecar user"
 ![api_token1](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Api-Token1.2.png)
 - Enter your choice name into the "token name" slot and click "create token."
 ![api_token2](https://github.com/davethegut/Work/blob/b0a4848f8b716f2555c34b0717701afe7c0789e0/pictures/api-token2.png)